- Chemical Engineering

 - June 13, 2017The CURE Commons, Groton, Connecticut

-Connecticut's bioscience community celebrates the start of summer at CURE's annual picnic.
+Connecticut's bioscience community celebrated the start of summer at CURE's annual picnic.
 CURE (Connecticut United for Research Excellence) is the bioscience cluster of Connecticut, a diverse network of small and large life and health care sciences companies, universities, scientists, educators, students, entrepreneurs, mentors, business experts, and investors.
 Cantor Colburn is a member of CURE.

 - April 27, 2017New Haven, Connecticut